How do you choose a radial arm saw?

 5. Which blade do you use?

 Choosing the right saw blade is at least as important as choosing the right trimming machine.
-A crosscut saw is suitable for a fixed size saw blade and you can not deviate from this.
+A radial arm saw is suitable for a fixed size saw blade and you can not deviate from this.
 A smaller or larger saw blade simply does not fit.
 Logically you come with a large saw blade deeper into the material than with a small saw blade: you saw through a 305 millimeter saw blade thicker beams than with a 210 millimeter saw blade.
 In addition, saw blades differ in quality and the material you use them for.
 So you have special saw blades for wood, metal or plastic.
 The number of teeth on the saw blade also affects the cut.
 The more there are, the finer the finish.

 6. What extra functions are there?

-We are almost there, but a number of possibilities of a crosscut saw has remained unspoken.
+We are almost there, but a number of possibilities of a radial arm saw has remained unspoken.
 For example, some trimming saws are provided with a laser guide.
 The laser indicates the cutting line on the workpiece, so making straight-right saw cuts in exactly the right place is much easier.
-The use of a chassis also makes working with a crosscut saw easier.
+The use of a chassis also makes working with a radial arm saw easier.
 You then cut to a perfectly adjusted height, so that your back is saved during long-term jobs.
 Finally, some trimming saws have a possibility for dust extraction.
 By connecting a vacuum cleaner or attaching a dust bag (often supplied), you keep your workspace relatively clean and you limit the amount of waste to be cleaned to a minimum.